Rahul-mahato963/mernpastebin/README.md

-# Livation – MERN Pastebin-like Chat App
+#  MERN Pastebin-like Chat App

-**Livation** is a web application built with the **MERN stack** (MongoDB, Express.js, React.js, Node.js) that allows users to create, share, and view text snippets (pastes) online.
+This is a web application built with the **MERN stack** (MongoDB, Express.js, React.js, Node.js) that allows users to create, share, and view text snippets (pastes) online.
 It combines the simplicity of Pastebin with optional chat features for real-time communication.

 ---